sugarlabs/sugar-docs/src/gtk3-porting-guide.md

 button = Gtk.Button()
 ```

-A simple hello world program in GTK+ 3 looks like this:
+A simple hello world program in GTK 3 looks like this:
 ```python
 from gi.repository import Gtk